The Temple of Man

 The antiquity of Man

-When we consider that the skeleton of 'Ardi' (Ardipithecus ramidus), discovered in 1994 in Ethiopia, is supposed to have lived 4.4 million years ago, and that there is little difference between his skull and the heads of some men today, just how long had it taken for man to evolve, until he reached the stage of development represented by those ancient remains?
+When we consider that the skeleton of 'Ardi' (Ardipithecus ramidus), discovered in 1994 in Ethiopia, is supposed to have lived 4.4 million years ago, and that there is little difference between its skull and modern skulls, just how long had it taken for man to evolve, until he reached the stage of development represented by those ancient remains?
 And yet—even today—there are those who firmly believe that the world has only existed for 6,000 years!
 Must we classify them under the heading of numbskulls?
 We are tempted to come to this conclusion!

 There has been more nonsense written about the age of man and his evolution, and the age of the world, than it is possible to credit stupidity with.
 Perhaps, to a large extent, the many mistranslations of the Bible, giving rise to numerous misconceptions in this way, can be blamed.
 We must also remember that when the great library of Alexandria was destroyed, the greatest storehouse of ancient science was lost for ever.
 Most of the works of the ancient philosophers have also been lost, and what we have today consists of fragments of their writings only.
 The mind boggles at what may have been contained in those lost works!